 software (as used in WCAG2ICT)

-software products or software aspects of hardware-software products that have a user interface and do not require a separate user agent to present any of its content
+software products, or software aspects of hardware-software products, that have a user interface and do not require a separate user agent to present any of its content

 NOTE 1

 For software, the user interface and any other embedded content is covered by these guidelines.
 The software provides a function equivalent to a user agent for the embedded content.